nyimbi/spreadjs/README.md

 > This application gives a total different look and feel to spreadjs and we encourage
 > meteor developers to use this application for smoother data handling on the client side.

-To test **real time data syncing** one can open the application in multiple tabs and enter data to check.
+To test **Real Time Data-Syncing**, one can open the application in multiple tabs and enter data to check.

 Tech
 -----------